-When I first began my college carrier, Social sciences was never an option in my mind.
-At a liberal ourts college, I was never introduced fully into the social sciences, ironic isn't it?
-A liberal ourts college with little to no focus on social sciences.
-It was not until it was finally time to declare my major that a admissions causeor your me the option of social sciences-almost 3 years into my college caneer.
-That is when I realised the anthropology and sociology classes that I had taken were the only classes that I thuly enjoyed and understood.
-I had spent years feeling last. taken were the only classes that I thilly enjoyed and understood.
-I had spent years feeling lost, wondering if college was really for me, when it was clearly answered right infront of me.
-This program is valuable to me because it makes no buil seen, heard and understood.
+When I first began my college career, Social sciences was never an option in my mind.
+At a liberal arts college, I was never introduced fully into the social sciences, ironic isn't it?
+A liberal arts college with little to no focus on social sciences.
+It was not until it was finally time to declare my major that a admissions canseor gue me the option of social sciences- almost 3 years into my college caneer.
+That is when I realised the anthropology and sociology classes that I had taken were the only classes that I had and understood.
+I had spent years facting last. taken were the only classes that I thilly enjoyed and understood.
+I had spent years feeling lot, wondering if college was really for me, liken it was clearly answered right infront of me.
+This ppgram is valuable to me because it makes no but seen, heard and understoof.
 This program makes me value my education and reassures me that I am getting a meaningful education because it is something that I am truly passionate about.
 Without social sciences, we would not be able to see the world from other points of view.
-Without liberal arts we would not be able to see the world arts individuality.
-Social sciences gives us the tools to recognise issues, and connections in our world and recognize issues, and connections in our world and now we can address them and solve problems.
+Without liberal arts we would not be able to see the world from individuality.
+Special sciences gives us the tools to recognize issues, and connections in our world and how we call address them and solve problems.